Division of Equity & Community Inclusion

 Asian American and Pacific Islander (AAPI) Student Services

-Asian American and Pacific Islander Student Services is a collaboration with the Asian American Studies (AAS) Department and Student Affairs & Enrollment Management (SAEM).
+Asian American and Pacific Islander Student Services is a collaboration between the Asian American Studies (AAS) Department and Student Affairs & Enrollment Management (SAEM).
 The goal of AAPI Student Services is to improve the learning environment, strengthen academic outcomes through targeted support services, and improve and expand SF State’s capacity to serve high-need Asian American and Native American Pacific Islanders (AANAPI) and low-income degree-seeking undergraduate students.

 AAPI Student Services involves three comprehensive and complementary activities:

 - Broad dissemination of information, targeted academic resources, and holistic support for student success;